PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 on encountering any warnings via the ``-W`` flag to :command:`sphinx-build`.

-You can shorten the documentation build by running
+You can shorten the documentation build by running:

 .. code-block:: bash